Lafayette and Rawcliffe 4-H Science and Engineering Learning Center

 4-H youth enjoying a painting activity

 The Lafayette and Rawcliffe 4-H Science and Engineering Center partners with K–12 schools (public, private, and home), colleges, and adult learners to explore STEAM-related interests.
-Our programming is rooted in positive youth development (PYD), providing inclusive, fun, and creative experiences.
+Our programming is rooted in high-quality youth development, providing inclusive, fun, and creative experiences.

 These programs can be tailored to support classroom learning, group visits, or individual exploration, making science accessible and exciting for all ages.